mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 Run the train script on synapse dataset with: python train.py

-You can change different hyperparameters related to the learning of the model in the parser argument present in the function train.py
+You can change different hyperparameters related to the learning of the model in the parser argument present in the file train.py

-if you want to use the models with your weights already trained on Imagenet, call the training function by completing it with: --is_pretrained
+if you want to use the models with your weights already trained on Imagenet, call the training file by completing it with: --is_pretrained

 If you want to use a normalized dataset, you must then know the mean (X) and std (Y) of your dataset.
-Then call the training function by completing it with: --apply_normalization --mean X --std Y
+Then call the training file by completing it with: --apply_normalization --mean X --std Y

 ### Acknowledgement:
 The work was supervised by Mr Pierre-Henri Conze and Mr Vincent Jaouen.